Control of Unknown (Linear) Systems with Receding Horizon Learning: Introduction

 \section{Introduction}

-Currently a lot of research effort is centered around the interplay between control, learning and optimization.
-This is driven by extensive research initiatives in artificial intelligence, by the steadily increasing online computing power and by the wish to build autonomous and intelligent systems in all sorts of application domains.
-From these developments a renewed interest in the control of systems where no system model is known, or where the model involves large uncertainties - traditionally a subject of adaptive control - emerged under the banner of learning-based or data-based control.
-In this vain, we address in our work a prototype problem from adaptive control, namely the stabilization of completely unknown linear time-invariant discrete-time control systems.
-We aim for a solution that utilizes online optimization and (past and future) receding horizon data and that provides convergence guarantees.
-To this end, we propose a scheme that involves estimation, prediction and feedback control for unknown systems, which we have subsumed under the term learning in the title of this work.
+Currently, a lot of research effort is centered around the interplay between control, learning, and optimization.
+This is driven by extensive research initiatives in artificial intelligence, by the steadily increasing online computing power, and by the wish to build autonomous and intelligent systems in all sorts of application domains.
+From these developments, a renewed interest in the control of systems where no system model is known, or where the model involves large uncertainties has emerged under the banner of learning-based or data-based control.
+Traditionally, this is a subject of adaptive control.
+In this vein, we address a classical problem from adaptive control, namely the stabilization of completely unknown linear time-invariant discrete-time control systems.
+We aim for a solution that utilizes online optimization and (past and future) receding horizon data, and that provides convergence guarantees.
+To this end, we propose a scheme that involves estimation, prediction, and feedback control for unknown systems, which we have subsumed under the term learning in the title of this work.